Mega & Primal Pokémon

 How do Primal Reversions differ from regular Mega Evolutions in terms of boosts?

-Mechanically, the boost values are identical: 1.3x for matching types and 1.1x for everything else.
-The key advantage of Primal Kyogre, Primal Groudon, and Mega Rayquaza is their expanded type coverage, which means they apply the stronger 1.3x boost to a broader range of attack types than most standard Mega Evolutions.
+Mechanically, the boost values are identical: 1.3× for matching types and 1.1× for everything else.
+The key advantage of Primal Kyogre, Primal Groudon, and Mega Rayquaza is their expanded type coverage, which means they apply the stronger 1.3× boost to a broader range of attack types than most standard Mega Evolutions.

 How do I get Mega or Primal energy?

 The best way to get energy is by completing Mega or Primal raids, but there are other options.
 Walking with a previously Mega Evolved Pokémon will reward energy, but it has to have been Mega Evolved at least once already.
-Rarely, spotlight hours will give a small amount of Mega Energy when catching the featured Pokémon during the event.
+Rarely, Spotlight Hours will give a small amount of Mega Energy when catching the featured Pokémon during the event.
 Field Research tasks can also reward small amounts of Mega Energy.

 How much Mega Energy does it cost to Mega Evolve for the first time?